Imperative mood: Bengali

-Modern Standard Bengali also has two tenses for the imperative: present and future.
-Like in Hindustani, the present imperative is used to give a command that is expected to be carried out immediately or very soon (e.g. "খাবার খাও", "Khabar khao", "eat food"), while the future imperative is used to give a command that is expected to be carried out at some point in the future (e.g. "স্কুল থেকে এশে খেও", "śkul theke eśe kheo", "eat after you come back from school").
+Modern standard Bengali also has two tenses for the imperative: present and future.
+Like in Hindustani, the present imperative is used to give a command that is expected to be carried out immediately or very soon (e.g. "খাবার খাও", "Khabar khao", "eat food"), while the future imperative is used to give a command that is expected to be carried out at some point in the future (e.g. "স্কুল থেকে এশে খেও", "skul theke ese kheo", "eat after you come back from school").

-The exact morphology of the Bangla future imperative varies based on which class a verb falls into, and each level of honorific (intimate, familiar, honorific) has its own present and future imperative forms.
+The exact morphology of the Bangla future imperative varies based on which class a verb falls into, and each level of honorific (very familiar, familiar, honorific) has its own present and future imperative forms.

 Each verb's class also determines the vowel changes that happen in the stem of the verb as it is conjugated.

-In many Eastern Dialects of Bengali (e.g. Dhakiya), the present imperative for the honorific takes the same form as the present active indicative (i.e. "আপনি করেন" ("apni koren") rather than "আপনি করুন" ("apni korun")).
+In many eastern dialects of Bengali (e.g. Dhakaiya, Cumillan), the present imperative uses the same suffix for the honorific as the present indicative, i.e. -এন /en/ instead of -উন /un/.
+However, the indicative is distinguished from the imperative in present tense for the very familiar in these dialects, with -অস /ôs/ and -ইস /is/ respectively, whereas the standard uses the latter for both.